 Things I am most grateful for during this time

-I have enough food, access to food and we are enjoying cooking new meals
+I have enough food and access to food and we are enjoying cooking new meals

 We are here to support local restaurants by ordering delivery every so often